lfcipriani/cheatorious/README.md

 * case sensitive search
 * better ouput layout, colored
 * more features in command line
+* other output writers

 ## Tips ##

-* In Macs, cheatorious is very powerful if used with (http://decimus.net/DTerm)[DTerm]
+* In Macs, cheatorious is very powerful if used with [DTerm](http://decimus.net/DTerm)

+## Contributing ##

+You can contribute in the Core, with Writers or Cheatsheets, feel free.

+* Fork
+* Implement tests
+* Implement feature
+* Test it
+* Pull request

 ----
 _Copyright (c) 2011 Luis Cipriani (under MIT license)_